dezsirazvan/incidents_slack_bot/README.md

 # Slack Bot
 This is a Slack bot built using Ruby on Rails.
-The bot is designed to listen to specific commands like /rootly declare and /rootly resolve.
+The bot is designed to listen to specific commands.

 ## Prerequisites
 Before running the bot, you will need the following: